TPGenerator/TPGenerator/README.md

 ## Quick Start for TiDB with PingCAP

 - We can simply use the following commands to simulate data and workloads.
 The TiDB example in [LaucaExample](LaucaExample).
-Here, we provides a configuration file about TiDB in both [LaucaProduction](./LaucaExample/Production/lauca-tidb.config) and [LaucaTesting](./LaucaExample/Testing/lauca-tidb.conf)，and according jar files in [LaucaProduction.jar](./LaucaExample/Prodution/LaucaProduction.jar)  and [LaucaTesting.jar](./LaucaExample/Testing/LaucaTesting.jar).
+Here, we provide a configuration file about TiDB in both [LaucaProduction](./LaucaExample/Production/lauca-tidb.conf) and [LaucaTesting](./LaucaExample/Testing/lauca-tidb.conf)， and according jar files in [LaucaProduction.jar](./LaucaExample/Prodution/LaucaProduction.jar)  and [LaucaTesting.jar](./LaucaExample/Testing/LaucaTesting.jar).

 ```shell